locka99/cpp-to-rust-book/features_of_rust/polymorphism.md

 This example will call the integer overload because `NULL` evaluates to 0.
 One of the changes to `C++11` was to introduce an explicit `nullptr` value and type to avoid this issues.

 ## Rust

-Rust has very limited support for polymorphism.
+Rust has limited support for polymorphism.

 1. Function name overloading - there is none.
-In so doing it avoids a lot of complexity and mess around overloading, especially in constructors.
-On the flip side it can make code look elegant.
 See section below for alternatives.
 2. Coercion.
 Rust allows limited, explict coercion between numeric types using the `as` keyword.
+Otherwise see below for use on `Into` and `From` traits.
 3. Parameteric - similar to C++ via generics
 4. Inclusion - there is no inheritance in Rust.
 The nearest thing to a virtual method in rust is a trait with an implemented function that an implementation overrides with its own.
 However this override is at compile time.